 BC Achievement Scholarship

-BC Achievement Scholarships recognize broad achievement on courses meeting 2004 Graduation Program requirements (both required and elective).
-The Ministry will determine recipients based on students’ achievements in Grade 10-12 courses that satisfy graduation program requirements.
+BC Achievement Scholarships recognize broad achievement in courses meeting 2018 Graduation Program requirements (both required and elective courses).
+The Ministry will determine recipients based on students’ achievement in Grades 10-12 courses that satisfy graduation program requirements.
 A cumulative average of marks will be calculated and form the basis for awarding the BC Achievement Scholarship.
-This average includes required and elective courses from Grades 10, 11, and 12 (48 credits in required courses, 28 credits in elective courses), but excludes Graduation Transitions.
+This average includes required and elective courses from Grades 10, 11, and 12 (52 credits in required courses, 28 credits in elective courses).

 All courses must have a percentage score; however, one 4-credit TS or SG indicator among the scores is allowed with the exception of the Language Arts 12 course used for graduation requirements (English 12, Communications 12, Français langue première 12, or English 12 First Peoples) which must have a percentage score, not TS or SG.
 Ties among students will be broken using the Language Arts 12 score (as noted above).

 Adult Graduation Program graduates are not eligible.

 Recipients must meet basic eligibility requirements, fulfil graduation requirements of the 2018 Graduation Program by August 31 of the student’s graduating year, attain a “B” (73% or above) or better grade in their Language Arts 12 course (English 12, Communications 12, Français langue première 12, or English 12 First Peoples), and write and pass their Language Arts 12 provincial exam.

 The BC Achievement Scholarships are capped at 8000 ($1250 per scholarship).

 The District/Authority Scholarships recognize graduating students for excellence in their chosen area of interest or strength.
 These scholarships are intended to assist with tuition for post-secondary education.